-Writing successful grant applications isn’t something that comes naturally to most people.
+Writing successful grant applications doesn’t come naturally to most people.
 It takes a lot of knowledge, skill, and trial and error to get good at grant writing.
-The best grant applications are those that clearly show the funder that your program is the perfect way for them to achieve their objectives and deliver their mission.
-So if you’ve done that, why are your grant proposals being rejected?
-Take a look at the top five reasons to see how you can improve the chances of your proposals being accepted.
+The best grant applications are those clearly showing the funder your program is the perfect way for them to achieve their objectives and deliver their mission.
+So if you’ve done this, why are your grant proposals being rejected?
+Take a look at the top five reasons to see how you can improve the chances of your proposals being accepted:

 Not the right fit

 This may mean your project doesn’t fit the funder’s priorities at this time, or in this funding cycle.
 Perhaps their focus has changed or your program might not be within their criteria according to their take on your application.

 If your grant application does not completely fulfill the funder’s criteria, you will not be successful.
 Does your application clearly answer all the questions and does the project proposed meet all of the criteria in the RFP?
 A successful grant is one making the funder confident your organization can better fulfill their objectives than any other.